TianYe10/Schiz_Classification_BMEN4460_DLBI/README.md

 All unnecessary codes are commented out to save your time.
 If you want to modify the structure, you may want to take a deep look at line [204](https://github.com/TianYe10/Schiz_Classification_BMEN4460_DLBI/blob/83ed0b675615844ab313e5f7bbc98bb37b8ef26d/GlobalLocalTransformer3D_multiscale.py#L204) ~ 381.

+### vgg3D_for_transformer.py ###

+This is the vgg backbone for 3D MST model!
+Please leave this file as it be, don't touch it.
+It's similar to the actual vgg.py model, but again, it just serves for GlobalLocalTransformer3D_multiscale.py, and is not the file you want to import for vgg.
+To import vgg, you will import from vgg.py.